 When to Go

-Grunion runs will occur on most southern California beaches, but may not occur every night on the same beaches and may be limited to small areas of any one beach.
+Grunion runs will occur on most Southern California beaches, but may not occur every night on the same beaches and may be limited to small areas of any one beach.
 The ends of beaches are often the best spots.
-Some of the beaches in southern California that are known to have runs are: the beach between Morro Bay and Cayucos, Pismo Beach, Santa Barbara, Malibu, Santa Monica, Venice, Hermosa Beach, Cabrillo Beach, Long Beach, Belmont Shore, Seal Beach, Huntington Beach, Newport Beach, Corona del Mar, Doheny Beach, Del Mar, La Jolla, Mission Beach and the Coronado Strand.
+Some of the beaches in Southern California that are known to have runs are: the beach between Morro Bay and Cayucos, Pismo Beach, Santa Barbara, Malibu, Santa Monica, Venice, Hermosa Beach, Cabrillo Beach, Long Beach, Belmont Shore, Seal Beach, Huntington Beach, Newport Beach, Corona del Mar, Doheny Beach, Del Mar, La Jolla, Mission Beach and the Coronado Strand.
 The beaches near Ensenada in Baja California also have good runs.

-Hints for Successful Grunioning
+Hints for Successful Grunion Observing

 Clark, Frances N. 1925.
 The life history of Leuresthes tenuis, an atherine fish with tide controlled spawning habits.
 California Department of Fish and Game, Fish Bull., (10) :1-51

 Ehrlich, K. F., and D. A. Farris.
 1971.
 Some influences of temperature on the development of the grunion Leuresthes tenuis (Ayres) .
 Calif.
 Fish and Game, 57 (1) :58-68.